-What are the crusty age spots that grow on your skin as you age?
+What are the crusty age spots (skin barnacles) that grow on your skin as you age?

 Barnacles (seborrheic keratosis) start forming on most of us usually after we’re about 30.